Kong/gateway-operator-docs/README.md

 will be a replacement `Pod` will roll out with the new version and once healthy the old `Pod` will be terminated.

-### Usage with Kong enterprise as dataplane
+## Usage with Kong Enterprise as dataplane

-You can use Kong enterprise as the dataplane by doing as follows:
+You can use Kong Enterprise as the dataplane by doing as follows:

 1. Create a secret with the Kong license in the namespace that you intend to use for deploying the gateway.